 Agnes Irwin Recognizes Fifty-One Eighth Graders at Middle School Closing Ceremony

-Yesterday, Agnes Irwin’s annual Middle School Closing Ceremony celebrated fifty-one eighth graders who will be moving on to high school next year.
-Middle School Director Cintra Horn, conducted the ceremony in the Laura Thomas Buck ’49 Pavilion before family and friends.
+Earlier today, Agnes Irwin’s annual Middle School Closing Ceremony celebrated fifty-one eighth graders who will be moving on to the Upper School next year.
+Middle School Director Corey Willingham conducted the ceremony in the Laura Thomas Buck ’49 Pavilion before family and friends.
 Students sang The Agnes Irwin School alma mater, performed their class song, enjoyed a slideshow of photos submitted by their families, and were awarded their diplomas to rousing applause.

 The following students were presented with awards for excellence:

-Chloe Spears received the Values Prize which honors a student whose contributions to the school community, through leadership and example, demonstrate and support the Middle School values statement and its core values of respect, honesty, understanding and dedication.
+Maeve Martinelli received the Values Prize which honors a student whose contributions to the school community, through leadership and example, demonstrate and support the Middle School values statement and its core values of respect, honesty, understanding and dedication.
+This student is the first to ask others how they’re doing or how their weekend was and listens intently to their response.
+When called upon for help from her classmates, she jumps to their aid, oftentimes helping them work through a problem versus telling them an answer.
+She is thoughtful, helpful, reliable, and humble.
+She approaches challenges with excitement and optimism.

-Kelsey Meyerle received the Katherine G. Halton Visual Arts Award, given each year to a student with a demonstrated commitment to excellence in her artwork.
+Emanuela Cacciavillani received the Katherine G. Halton Visual Arts Award, given each year to a student with a demonstrated commitment to excellence in her artwork.
+This student challenges herself by reflecting on a variety of ideas, asking the right art questions, and thinking deeply about how to creatively solve problems.

-Kate McWilliams was the recipient of the Middle School Athletic Department Award, presented to an eighth grader who is a multi-sport athlete who has had a positive impact on Agnes Irwin Athletics through her outstanding sportsmanship, leadership, and team spirit.
+Kelsey Young received the Middle School Athletic Department Award, presented to an eighth grade student who was a multi-sport athlete during her Middle School years.
+She has had a positive impact on Agnes Irwin Athletics through her outstanding sportsmanship, leadership, and tireless work ethic and was an impressive contributor on the soccer, basketball and lacrosse teams in 2023.